 Corporate governance is a relatively new concept in Central Asia.
 But more and more executives are beginning to understand that good corporate governance makes companies more transparent, accountable, and trustworthy.

 Kazakhstan became a member of IFC in 1993.
 IFC began operating in the country by pioneering advisory services focused on private sector development.
-Since the beginning of investment operations in 1997, IFC has invested about $1.7 billion, including mobilization from partners of nearly $300 million, to support 61 private sector projects across various industries, including agribusiness, financial services, manufacturing, and oil and gas.
+Since the beginning of investment operations in 1997, IFC has invested about $1.4 billion in long term finance, including mobilization from partners of nearly $300 million, to support 57 private sector projects across various industries, including agribusiness, financial services, manufacturing, and oil and gas.
+IFC also continues to support trade flows through short term trade finance.

 IFC Strategy in Kazakhstan